Skip to main content

 When was Nadal’s most recent match?

-Nadal has not played much at all each of the last two seasons due to injuries; he's just 12-7 in 2024.
+Nadal has not played much at all each of the last two seasons because of injuries; he's just 12-7 in 2024.
 His most recent official competition anywhere came in early August at the Paris Olympics, where he lost to his longtime rival — and eventual gold medalist — Djokovic in the second round of singles, and reached the doubles quarterfinals alongside Alcaraz before bowing out.
 Nadal also played two exhibition matches in Saudi Arabia last month.

 How many Grand Slam titles did Nadal win?